ehmicky/autoserver/docs/configuration.md

 # Configuration file

-A configuration file can be specified for each command, e.g. for `run` (from the highest priority to the lowest):
+A configuration file can be specified for each instruction, e.g. for `run` (from the highest priority to the lowest):
   - setting an environment variable `API_ENGINE__CONFIG="path_to_config"`
   - using the command line: `apiengine run --config="path_to_config"`.